 - How to overcome stage fright: 7 effective and proven tips

 - Social anxiety disorder (social phobia) and the fear of public speaking

 What can I do to get rid of stage fright?

 “There are only two types of speakers in the world.
 1. The nervous and 2.
 Liars.” – Mark Twain

-Story: I have a relative who’s had a driving licence for about 12 years now, and he’s never driven a car on his own after graduation.
+Story: I have a relative who’s had a driving license for about 12 years now, and he’s never driven a car on his own after graduation.
 A few months ago, he gave driving another try, and it was just as shocking as it was back then when he was learning how to drive.
 It turned out that compared to 12 years ago, he didn’t get any better, and the experience was as bad as it was back then.

-Just as a driver’s licence doesn’t make you a decent driver, familiarising yourself with the materials on the topic doesn’t make you a good speaker.
+Just as a driver’s license doesn’t make you a decent driver, familiarising yourself with the materials on the topic doesn’t make you a good speaker.
 To cope with stage fright and become a better public speaker, you need experience.
 And you can only get experience by going on stage.
 The more speeches you make, the more relevant situations you experience and the better you cope with them.